 In Case 3A, the integer $k+1$ is to the left of $k$ and $k+2$ in $w$, and in Case 3C, the integers $k,k+1,k-1$ lie in that order in $w$.
 In Case 4A, the integers $k+2, k+1, k+3$ lie in that order in $\pi^\uparrow(w)$, and in Case 4C, the integer $k+1$ is to the left of $k$ and $k+2$ in $\pi^\uparrow(w)$.
 So it is not possible for either Cases 3A or 4C to hold at the same time as either Cases 3C or 4A.

-If Cases 3D and 4B both hold, then by Lemma~\ref{lem:ascentusuallyleadstoascent}, we must have that all integers to the right of $k+1$ in $w$ are larger than $k+1$.
+If Cases 3D and 4B both hold, then by \cref{lem:ascentusuallyleadstoascent}, we must have that all integers to the right of $k+1$ in $w$ are larger than $k+1$.
 But then Case 3A cannot also hold.
 An analogous argument implies that all integers to the right of $k+1$ in $\pi^\uparrow(w)$ are smaller than $k+1$, so Case 4C also cannot hold.
 To summarize, if Cases 3D and 4B both hold, then neither Case 3A nor Case 4C can hold.

 Now, assume Cases 3B and 3C both hold.
-By Lemma~\ref{lem:b+2condition}, we know that either $\pi^\uparrow(w)$ has an ascent of the form $e<k+2$, or $k+1$ is to the left of $k+2$ and all integers between $k+1$ and $k+2$ are larger than $k+2$.
+By \cref{lem:b+2condition}, we know that either $\pi^\uparrow(w)$ has an ascent of the form $e<k+2$, or $k+1$ is to the left of $k+2$ and all integers between $k+1$ and $k+2$ are larger than $k+2$.
 If we additionally assume that Case 4D holds, the former possibility is ruled out.
 We also know that either Case 4A or Case 4B must hold, but both are contradicted by the latter possibility.
 That is, it is not possible for Cases 3B, 3C, and 4D to all hold.
 Analogously, we can prove that Cases 3B, 4A, and 4D cannot all hold simultaneously.